 C-t a C-t C-a Display the current time and date, much like the Unix command date.
 C-t C-t Switch to the last window to have focus in the current frame.
 C-t !
 Prompt for a shell command to run via /bin/sh.
 All output is discarded.
-C-t R If the screen is split into multiple frames, one split will be und one.
-If there is only one split, the effect will be the same as ${\tt C-t}$ ${\tt Q}.$ C-t o C-t TAB If the screen is split into multiple frames, focus shifts to the next frame, where it cycles to the right and then down; analogous to C-x o in Emacs.
+C-t R If the screen is split into multiple frames, one split will be undone.
+If there is only one split, the effect will be the same as $C-t\ Q$ .
+C-t o C-t TAB If the screen is split into multiple frames, focus shifts to the next frame, where it cycles to the right and then down; analogous to C-x o in Emacs.
 C-t F Display "Current Frame" in the frame which has focus.
 C-t; Opens the input box.
 StumpWM commands can be run from here, and the input history moved through.
-C-t : Opens the input box, but all things typed in here will be sent to the Common Lisp interpreter where they will be run as Lisp programs; thus, input should be valid Common Lisp.
+C-t: Opens the input box, but all things typed in here will be sent to the Common Lisp interpreter where they will be run as Lisp programs; thus, input should be valid Common Lisp.
 C-t C-h C-t ?
 The help.
+These can be customized using the help-keys variable.
 C-t - Hide all frames and show the root window.
-0 0 C-t Q Removes all splits and maximizes the frame with focus.
-C-t Q C-t Up C-t Down C-t Left C-t Q C-t Up C-t Down C-t Left Removes all splits and maximizes the frame with focus.
-Shift focus to an adjacent frame in the specified direction.
-C-t Up will shift C-t Q C-t Up C-t Down C-t Left C-t Right Removes all splits and maximizes the frame with focus.
-Shift focus to an adjacent frame in the specified direction.
-C-t Up will shift focus up, if possible, C-t Down will shift downwards, etc. C-t Q C-t Up C-t Down C-t Left C-t Right C-t v Removes all splits and maximizes the frame with focus.
-Shift focus to an adjacent frame in the specified direction.
-C-t Up will shift focus up, if possible, C-t Down will shift downwards, etc. Prints out the version of the running StumpWM.
-C-t Q C-t Up C-t Down C-t Left C-t Right C-t v C-t # C-t m Removes all splits and maximizes the frame with focus.
-Shift focus to an adjacent frame in the specified direction.
-C-t Up will shift focus up, if possible, C-t Down will shift downwards, etc. Prints out the version of the running StumpWM.
-Toggle the mark on the current window Display the last message.
-Hitting this keybinding again displays the message C-t Q C-t Up C-t Down C-t Left C-t Right C-t v C-t # C-t m C-t C-m Removes all splits and maximizes the frame with focus.
-Shift focus to an adjacent frame in the specified direction.
-C-t Up will shift focus up, if possible, C-t Down will shift downwards, etc. Prints out the version of the running StumpWM.
-Toggle the mark on the current window Display the last message.
+C-t Q Removes all splits and maximizes the frame with focus.
+C-t Up C-t Down C-t Left C-t Right Shift focus to an adjacent frame in the specified direction.
+C-t Up will shift focus up, if possible, C-t Down will shift downwards, etc. C-t v Prints out the version of the running StumpWM.
+C-t # Toggle the mark on the current window C-t m C-t C-m Display the last message.
 Hitting this keybinding again displays the message before that, and so on.
-C-t Q C-t Up C-t Down C-t Left C-t Right C-t v C-t # C-t m C-t C-m Removes all splits and maximizes the frame with focus.
-Shift focus to an adjacent frame in the specified direction.
-C-t Up will shift focus up, if possible, C-t Down will shift downwards, etc. Prints out the version of the running StumpWM.
-Toggle the mark on the current window Display the last message.
-Hitting this keybinding again displays the message before that, and so on. redisplay the current window and force it to take up the entire frame.
-Display all groups and windows in each group.
-For more information see C-t Q C-t Up C-t Down C-t Left C-t Right C-t v C-t # C-t m C-t C-m C-t 1 C-t C-l C-t G Removes all splits and maximizes the frame with focus.
-Shift focus to an adjacent frame in the specified direction.
-C-t Up will shift focus up, if possible, C-t Down will shift downwards, etc. Prints out the version of the running StumpWM.
-Toggle the mark on the current window Display the last message.
-Hitting this keybinding again displays the message before that, and so on. redisplay the current window and force it to take up the entire frame.
-Display all groups and windows in each group.
-For more information see Chapter 8 [Groups], page 55.
+C-t 1 C-t C-1 redisplay the current window and force it to take up the entire frame.
+C-t G Display all groups and windows in each group.
+For more information see Chapter 8 [Groups], page 61.
+C-t Fn Jump to the corresponding group $n$ .
+C-t F1 jumps to group 1 and so on.
+C-t g g Show the list of groups.
+C-t g c Create a new group.